 Who is Eligible to Apply?

-- Current-active WGAW or WGAE members in good standing with "Supervising Producer" level credit or above on a current, dramatic (comedy or drama) television series and/or a produced pilot or pilot script or series commitment in active development at a network or studio.
+- Current-active WGAW or WGAE members in good standing with "Supervising Producer" level credit or above on a current, dramatic (comedy or drama) television series and/or a pilot script, pilot or series currently set up at a network, cable channel or streaming service.
 Writing teams are considered a single entity and are welcome to apply.

 The Application Process